theos/theos-wiki/Installation.md

 Alternatively, you could install it to `$THEOS/bin/ghost`, but it's useful enough that you probably want it in /usr/local/bin anyway!

-## Caveat
-Please note that, by default, `theos` symlinks are not made by this Theos fork in new projects created by NIC.
-You must set and export the `$THEOS` variable in your environment.
-See [[the FAQ|FAQ#wheres-the-theos-symlink]] for details.

 ## Installation
 Decide where you want to install Theos.
 The most common places are `~/theos`, `/opt/theos`, or `/var/theos`.